sekolade/EE634_PnP-Flow/README.md

 ### 2.3 Running

-1. Open a terminal in the main project folder, where `run.py` is located.
+1. Open a terminal in the main project folder.

 2. Create a virtual environment and install the required packages.